Query Processing Architecture Guide

-The SQL Server Query Optimizer is a cost-based Query Optimizer.
+The SQL Server Query Optimizer is a cost-based optimizer.
 Each possible execution plan has an associated cost in terms of the amount of computing resources used.
 The Query Optimizer must analyze the possible plans and choose the one with the lowest estimated cost.
 Some complex

 SELECT statements have thousands of possible execution plans.
 In these cases, the Query Optimizer does not analyze all possible combinations.
 Instead, it uses complex algorithms to find an execution plan that has a cost reasonably close to the minimum possible cost.

 The SQL Server Query Optimizer does not choose only the execution plan with the lowest resource cost; it chooses the plan that returns results to the user with a reasonable cost in resources and that returns the results the fastest.
 For example, processing a query in parallel typically uses more resources than processing it serially, but completes the query faster.
 The SQL Server Query Optimizer will use a parallel execution plan to return results if the load on the server will not be adversely affected.

 The SQL Server Query Optimizer relies on distribution statistics when it estimates the resource costs of different methods for extracting information from a table or index.
 Distribution statistics are kept for columns and indexes, and hold information on the density1 of the underlying data.
 This is used to indicate the selectivity of the values in a particular index or column.
 For example, in a table representing cars, many cars have the same manufacturer, but each car has a unique vehicle identification number (VIN).
-An index on the VIN is more selective than an index on the manufacturer, because VIN has lower density then manufacturer.
+An index on the VIN is more selective than an index on the manufacturer, because VIN has lower density than manufacturer.
 If the index statistics are not current, the Query Optimizer may not make the best choice for the current state of the table.
 For more information about densities, see Statistics.